Law you can afford

 Flexible working

-• Greater cost-effectiveness and efficiency, such as savings on overheads when employees work from home or less downtime for machinery when 24-hour shifts are worked
+• Flexible working arrangements can bring the following improvements to your business: Greater cost-effectiveness and efficiency, such as savings on overheads when employees work from home or less downtime for machinery when 24-hour shifts are worked.

-• Ability to attract a higher level of skills because the business is able to attract and retain a skilled and more diverse workforce.
-Also, recruitment costs are reduced
+• The ability to attract a higher level of skills as the business is able to attract and retain a skilled and more diverse workforce.

-Introducing a flexible working policy does not have to be difficult.
-However, you need to plan, implement and monitor its introduction across the business.
+Creating a flexible working policy does not have to be difficult.
+However, you need to plan, implement and monitor its introduction across your business.

-You should inform and consult employees before you introduce it.
+You should inform and consult employees and any recognised trade unions before you introduce it.
 This may help them understand how flexible working arrangements may impact on your business.

 When planning to implement a policy, you will need to consider the following: